View Document Text

 Quantitative Investing.
 Adviser employs quantitative models in certain investment

 strategies.
-Although quantitative models are tested, no assurance can be made that
+Although quantitative models are tested, no assurance can be given that

-such models will perform consistently in the future.
-Model-driven strategies employed by
+they will perform consistently in the future.
+Model-driven strategies employed by others

-others have resulted in substantial losses in a short period of time.
+have resulted in substantial losses in a short period.

 Fundamental Investing involves measuring a security's intrinsic value by examining